MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Utility/Format-Table.md

 ### System.Management.Automation.PSObject

-You can send any object down the pipeline to `Format-Table`.
+You can pipe any object to this cmdlet.

 ## OUTPUTS

 ### Microsoft.PowerShell.Commands.Internal.Format

-`Format-Table` returns format objects that represent the table.
+This cmdlet returns format objects that represent the table.

 ## NOTES